UoB-HPC/hpc-course-getting-started/2_Modules.md

 The commands listed below apply to both phases—and virtually any other modules implementation you may come across.

 If you try the examples in your terminal, keep in mind that the snippets below are from Phase 4.
-Therefore, you may see and need to use slightly different module names on Phase 3 or other systems.
+Therefore, you may see and need to use slightly different module names on other systems.

 ### Listing loaded modules